 Auditing Auditing process review the Financial Statements, which are the outcome of the accounting process.
 Thus, Auditor should have a through & sound knowledge of accounting Standards & GAAP of reviewing the Financial statement.
-Economics Economics uses the database provided by Accounting System, for developing decision-models and for rational decision-making on the use of scarce resources.
-Economic Theories have influenced the development of decision-making tools used in accounting.
+Economics Economics uses the database provided by Accounting System, fo developing decision-models and for rational decision-making on the use of scarce resources.
+Economic Theories have influenced the development of decision-makin tools used in accounting.
 However, there are differences between the Economists' and Accountants concepts of Income, Capital and Valuation of assets Law Transactions and events are governed by the laws of the land like The Contract Act, Sale of Goods Act, Negotiable Instruments Act and Taxation Laws.
-The entity itself is governed by specific status like Partnership Act, Companies Act, Co-operative Societies Act, which have a bearing on maintenance of account books Mathematics Knowledge of arithmetic and algebra is a pre-requisite for accounting computation and measurement, e.g. Depreciation, Use of Interest and annuity tables, lease Rentals, Hire Purchase Installments etc. Ratios, Graphs &amp; Operation Research Models have been widely used in accounting Management Management relies on accounting and other data for effective decision-making.
+The entity itself is governed by specific status like Partnership Act, Companies Act, Co-operative Societies Act, which have a bearing on maintenance of account books Mathematics Management Management relies on accounting and other data for effective decision- making.
 Since an accountant plays an active role in management, he understands the data requirements, so the accounting System can be designed to serve management purpose.